lsst-ts/observatory-ops-docs/AuxTel/Standard-Operations/Nighttime-Operations/Monitoring-LATISS-Disperser-Wheel-Position.rst

      No troubleshooting information is applicable to this procedure.

-- If the distance is smaller than expected (:ref:`Fig 2 <figure-Linear-Stage-Positions>`), follow instructions on :ref:`ATSpectrograph Recovery <LATISS-Troubleshooting-ATspectrograph-failed>`.
+- If the distance is smaller than expected (:ref:`Fig 2 <figure-Linear-Stage-Positions>`), follow instructions on :ref:`ATSpectrograph Recovery <LATISS-Troubleshooting-ATspectrograph-Recovery>`.

 - Once ATSpectrograph has been recovered, verify again that the spectrograph is properly positioned.